rackerlabs/genestack/docs/genestack-getting-started.md

     If running this command with `sudo`, be sure to run with `-E`. `sudo -E /opt/genestack/bootstrap.sh`.
 This will ensure your active environment is passed into the bootstrap command.

-Once the bootstrap is completed the default Kubernetes provider will be configured inside `/etc/genestack/provider`
+Once the bootstrap is completed the default Kubernetes provider will be configured inside `/etc/genestack/provider` and currently defaults to kubespray.

 The ansible inventory is expected at `/etc/genestack/inventory`